 Games will start at either 6:30, 7:30, 8:30 or 9:30 on Tuesday nights and will be comprised of three 15 minute periods.
 Teams will switch sides between each period, but not between the third period and overtime.
 Clock will always run in the 1st/2nd period except for icings, penalties or the final 15 seconds of each period so long as the margin is two or less.
 Games will be stop time in the last three minutes of the 3rd period provided the game is within two goals as well.
 If margin is 3+ clock will continue running, except in instances of icings and penalties.

 Overtime will be five minutes of 3 on 3 with minimum of one female player per side.
 In OT, if a female player commits a penalty the offended team will get to put out an extra female player so that once the penalty ends each team will have two male and two female players out until the next whistle, at which point it will go back to 3 on 3.
 If a male player commits the infraction the offended team will have a choice of whether to put out an extra guy or lady.
 OT is running clock except penalties or icings until the final minute when it is stop time.
 If game is still tied after OT we will go to a shootout.
 Shootouts are three shooters per side; at least one in the first three must be female.
 Home team chooses who goes first or which side they prefer shots to be taken on.
-If shootout remains tied after three shooters it will proceed one by one, with at least one female shooters every three rounds after that (three rounds in the two girl seasons).
+If shootout remains tied after three shooters it will proceed one by one, with at least one female shooters every five rounds after that (three rounds in the two girl seasons).
 All players must shoot before a team can repeat players; however, if one team has more players than the other they can start repeating shooters as soon as the shorter team does.